charleskorn/charleskorn.github.io/_posts/2015-09-14-devopsdays-melbourne-talk.md

 I'll update this post if it does come out._

-I gave a lightning / Pecha Kucha-style talk at [DevOpsDays Melbourne](http://www.devopsdays.org/events/2015-melbourne/) on July 16 about our how we were able to deliver multiple production deployments a week at Leap Training.
+I gave a lightning / Pecha Kucha-style talk at [DevOpsDays Melbourne](http://www.devopsdays.org/events/2015-melbourne/) on July 16 about our how we were able to deliver multiple production deployments a week at Trim for Life.
 This involved the use of (amongst other things) a microservices architecture, a backwards- and forwards-compatible data storage mechanism, fully automated deployment pipelines and automated monitoring.